National Newspaper Association criticizes relentless postage rate increases

 Although the USPS plan, known as the DFA, has been in effect since 2021, this year’s hearing was the first attempt at oversight conducted by a Congressional committee.
 The C21 coalition noted that the Postal Regulatory Commission, which has little power over USPS operations, had allowed the major rate increases while being able to exercise little influence over productivity declines.
 C21 called for Congress to re-examine the regulators’ mission.

 “NNA has not been alone in expressing anxiety over the future of USPS,” NNA Chair John Galer, publisher of The Journal-News in Hillsboro, Illinois, said.
-“At the root of the problem is the reluctance of Congress to take responsibility for its role in USPS’s current situation.
+“At the root of the problem is the reluctance of Congress to take responsibility for its role in USPS’ current situation.
 We have rising rates, declining service and a postal system that is now trying to compete with private package delivery services while it puts its core mail function on the back burner.
 We have been experiencing the consequences of flaws in the DFA for two years now.
 It is time for Congress to get back into the postal reform game.”

 The C21 statement is available here.